-Section 12.
-(1) The tax authorities shall be entitled to monitor compliance with the requirement of keeping available the documents specified in Sections 21 and 22 and, in connection with employees with their habitual place of work outside of Austria, to verify compliance with the pay to which an employee not subject to the ASVG is entitled in Austria as stipulated in Section 29 under consideration of the individual classification criteria (verification of pay levels), and to:

-1. freely access the place of employment, premises and any external workplaces or sites as well as the day rooms of the employees and to use roads, even where public access is otherwise prohibited;

-2. request from the individuals encountered there information concerning all facts relevant for the investigation pursuant to Para.
-1, if there are grounds for assuming that those individuals are employees or employees; and to such documents to be sent by the end of the second working day after the request was made.
+- Section 12.
+(1) The tax authorities shall be entitled to monitor compliance with the requirement of keeping available the documents specified in Sections 21 and 22 and, in connection with employees with their habitual place of work outside of Austria, to verify compliance with the pay to which an employee not subject to the ASVG is entitled in Austria as stipulated in Section 29 under consideration of the individual classification criteria (verification of pay levels), and to: - 1. freely access the place of employment, premises and any external workplaces or sites as well as the day rooms of the employees and to use roads, even where public access is otherwise prohibited; - 2. request from the individuals encountered there information concerning all facts relevant for the investigation pursuant to Para.
+1, if there are grounds for assuming that those individuals are employers or employees; and to - 3. inspect the documents required for the investigation (Sections 21 and 22), make copies of these documents and request the handover of these documents, with such documents to be sent by the end of the second working day after the request was made.
 If the place/site of work changes within one working day and the inspection is not carried out at the first place/site of work, the documents shall be demonstrably handed over to the tax authority, with the documents to be sent by the end of the second working day after the request was made.
 No reimbursement of expenses shall be due for submitting the documents.